AdobeDocs/cc-everywhere/src/pages/guides/concepts/generate-image-v2.md

 ## Features overview

-In redesigning the Text-to-Image module, we’ve focused on making the image generation process more engaging, efficient, and inspiring.
+In redesigning the Generate Image module, we’ve focused on making the image generation process more engaging, efficient, and inspiring.
 The **new User Interface** offers a fresh look and feel, with a Carousel and Grid view that make it easier to browse and select images.

 ![Carousel and Grid view](./img/genimage_carousel.jpg)